 With all those options to consider, it’s time to examine what sets CuriosityStream video streaming service apart from the competition.

 What if you could be assured of only being offered quality programming instead of having to scroll through lousy movie after lousy movie?
 What if you knew that whichever video your child picked, it would be educational?
 What if you could binge-watch and learn simultaneously?

 Based on those criteria alone, CuriosityStream might be the game-changer for your streaming habits.
 This fantastic streaming service provides more than 2,500 documentaries on-demand for as low $2.99 per month with worldwide access.
 It’s been dubbed “the Netflix of documentaries.”

 CuriosityStream has its home office in Silver Spring, Maryland.
 This innovative streaming platform was launched in 2015 by John S. Hendricks, founder of the Discovery Channel.
 Its advisory board consists of individuals with backgrounds in education, arts, and science.
 Take a look at this CuriosityStream review to find out is it worth it.

-What Can You Watch on CuriosityStream?
+What Can You Watch on CuriosityStream in 2021?

 Science topics include:

 - Artificial intelligence

 - Health and wellness